A Cooler Body Temperature Helps Sleep Per Studies

 This health information is provided by Nutrition Breakthroughs, maker of the effective natural insomnia remedy Sleep Minerals II.
 Sleep Minerals II contains highly absorbable forms of calcium and magnesium, the best minerals for sleep and insomnia, heart health, restless legs syndrome, bone strength, and menopause insomnia.
 The formula is delivered in a softgel form with healthy carrier oils, making it more quickly absorbable than tablets or capsules and providing a deeper, longer-lasting sleep.
 To learn more click here.

-Study of Restless Legs Syndrome in Canada Finds it Runs in Families
+Study of Restless Legs Syndrome Shows it Runs in Families

-In the Montreal Canada study, RLS patients were followed up in a specialized sleep center for 15 years.
+In the Archives of Neurology – Montreal Canada study, RLS patients were followed up in a specialized sleep center for 15 years.
 479 affected family members were assessed by their responses to a structured questionnaire.

 The Results — the researchers data showed that RLS occurs in families, with 77% of those having the condition being in a family with other members who have it.
 Siblings of a person who is severely afflicted with the condition are about 3.6 times more likely to have the disease than those without an affected sibling, and offspring of parents with the condition have 1.8 times the risk.